 Registrar and Transfer Agent (RTA)

-Registrar and Transfer Agent maintain investors details such as documents, investment records etc. But, it is not compulsory to include an RTA in a mutual fund structure.
+The registrar and Transfer Agent maintain investor details such as documents, investment records, etc. But, it is not compulsory to include an RTA in a mutual fund structure.

 We hope, this article will help you to know about the Public-Sector Undertaking and Mutual Fund, its Benefits, Structure.
 Many questions are asked from the above-mentioned topics in Bank Interview.
 So, if you want to avoid rejection in Banking Interview then read carefully and share it with your friends who also prepare for it.